tcsenpai/ULWGL-launcher-TCS/README.md

 - Any Proton version; GE-Proton is highly recommended

+OR/AND

+- Any Wine version; 9 and above are highly recommended

+- Python

+- Not needed of my machine but: ensure to read launcher/Original_README.md to understand ULWGL Launcher prerequisites if you are gonna use it

 #### Getting Proton

+- Go to https://github.com/GloriousEggroll/proton-ge-custom/releases and download the latest release for your system

+- Extract it in a folder that you will use as PROTONPATH

+#### Getting Wine binaries

-You are advised to either use tools like ProtonUp (and its -QT flavor) or to download the latest release from https://github.com/GloriousEggroll/proton-ge-custom/releases and extract it in a folder that you will use as PROTONPATH
+- Go to https://github.com/Kron4ek/Wine-Builds/releases and download the latest release for your system

+- Extract it in a folder that you will use as PROTONPATH
-- Python

-- Not needed of my machine but: ensure to read launcher/Original_README.md to understand ULWGL Launcher prerequisites
+**Using a folder near uwine is advised and handy (for ex: protons for Proton instances and wines for Wine instances)**

 ### ⏬ Get UWINE